haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-knoxss-entension-using-Selenium-and-Python.md

 ## What I did:

 Like I wrote in my previous post: (Communication with page script from Firefox extension)[Communication-with-page-script-from-Firefox-extension].
-I added firing custom event in the extension and listen for them in Selenium.
-I learned using events in JavaScript and using Selenium, so far so good:)

 ## TODO: